Stocking rate economics

 • Maintaining biodiversity (not the same as resource productivity though connected).

-Resource costs of exploitive stocking rates
+Resource costs of continual overstocking

 Grazing land condition class scores of A (best), B, C, D describe land condition and production capability (see Grazing land management material or attend a Grazing land management EDGE workshop).